In rural U.S., fears of virus seem far away as stores reopen

 Thompson said she practices social distancing and “we’re all doing what we’re supposed to do.”

 By contrast, in some rural parts of states where stay-at-home orders remain in place, local leaders have pledged defiance.
-The mayor of Grants, New Mexico, population 9,000, led a rally Monday attended by dozens of people urging nonessential businesses to reopen.
+The mayor of Grants, New Mexico, population 9,000, led a rally Monday where dozens urged nonessential businesses to reopen.

 Only a fraction of people in the state have been infected by COVID-19, and it doesn’t make sense to keep small businesses closed, Mayor Martin “Modey” Hicks said.
-New Mexico has more than 2,800 confirmed cases of the virus and 104 deaths.
+New Mexico has almost 3,000 confirmed cases of the virus and 110 deaths.

 “The governor is killing the state over a little bug,” he said before heading to the city-owned golf course, where about 20 people were playing despite a warning by state police for the facility to close.

-In California, a group of rural counties with a combined 500,000 people want Gov. Gavin Newsom to let them chart their own course for reopening.

-Leaders from six Northern California counties asked Newsom Monday if they could begin a “careful and phased reopening,” even as counties in the San Francisco Bay area moved to extend their stay-at-home orders through May.

 For most, the coronavirus causes mild or moderate symptoms, such as fever and cough.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.
+For some, especially older people and those with existing health problems, it can cause more severe illness, including pneumonia and death.

+In California, six rural counties with a combined 500,000 people asked Gov. Gavin Newsom on Monday if they could begin a “careful and phased reopening,” even as counties in the San Francisco Bay Area moved to extend their stay-at-home orders through May.

+Newsom said Tuesday that for now local governments can adopt only stricter, not looser, measures than the state’s plan.

 In Vermont, people can shop at outdoor retailers, and five people can work at the same outdoor worksite.
 Manufacturing and indoor construction also can expand.

-Mike MacLeod, who owns a garden center just south of the resort town of Stowe, said the phone began ringing within miutes of the governor’s announcement Friday loosening the restrictions.
+Mike MacLeod, who owns a garden center just south of the resort town of Stowe, said the phone began ringing within minutes of the governor’s announcement Friday loosening the restrictions.

 “People are getting into their gardens,” he said.
 “One of the things they can do is work on the gardens and beautify their houses.”